 (iii) officials of certified or recognized unions or other duly authorized representatives of the group of workers; or

-(iv) one-stop operators or one-stop partners (as defined in section 3 of the Workforce Innovation and Opportunity Act); or
+(iv) one-stop operators or one-stop partners (as defined in section 101 of the Workforce Investment Act of 1998 (29 U.S.C.
+2801)); or

 (B) by using other available sources of information.